dotcs/udacity-data-engineer-nanodegree/04-data-lake/README.md

 python etl.py remote --s3-bucket-target s3a://your-bucket-id
 ```

-When running in the default mode, make sure to enter AWS credentials in the
+When running in remote mode, make sure to enter AWS credentials in the
 `dl.cfg` file first.